Horlavick/collaboration/readme.md

 More about Our project.
-It is well
+Trying out git with my team mates to see how collaboration works.